aosabook/500lines/sampler/README.md

 1. Representing probability distributions using a class, and including functions both for sampling and for evaluating the PMF (or PDF).
-2. Computing the PMF (or PDF) in log-space.
+2. Computing the PMF (or PDF) using logarithms.
 3. Generating samples from a random number generator object to enable reproducible randomness.
 4. Writing functions whose inputs/outputs are clear and understandable